Law, Innovation and Technologies (11271.1)

 Required IT skills

-The online tutorials in this unit involves online meetings in real time using the Virtual Room in your UCLearn teaching site.
+This unit's online tutorials will involve online meetings in real time using the Virtual Room in your UCLearn teaching site.
 The Virtual Room allows you to communicate in real time with your lecturer and other students.
 To participate verbally, rather than just typing, you will need a microphone.
 For best audio quality we recommend a microphone and speaker headset.
 For more information and to test your computer, go to the Virtual Room in your UCLearn site and 'Join Course Room'.
 This will trigger a tutorial to help familiarise you with the functionality of the virtual room.

 Work placement, internships or practicums

-Detailed Instructions regarding the assessment items will be provided on the Canvas site.
+Detailed Instructions regarding the assessment items will be provided on the unit Canvas site.